franBec/user_manager_backend/README.md

-# Device Manager API
+# user_manager_backend

 ## Overview
-This project is implemented in **Java Spring Boot 3** and provides a RESTful API for managing a users database, supporting CRUD operations.
+This project is implemented in **Java Spring Boot 3** and provides a RESTful API for managing a users' database.

 ## API Documentation
-The OpenAPI documentation for the API can be found in the `src/main/resources/openapi/deviceManager.yaml` file.
-This file provides detailed information on the endpoints, request/response formats, and models used in the API.
+The OpenAPI documentation for the API can be found in the `src/main/resources/openapi/userManagerBackend.yaml` file.
+This file contains detailed information on the endpoints, request/response formats, and models used in the API.

 ## Live Demo
 WIP